Understanding Part D Coverage and Costs

 2. Where you fill your prescriptions

 Your costs can also vary depending on where you fill your prescriptions.
 Most Part D plans have preferred pharmacy networks that offer drugs at lower levels of cost-sharing.
 This may include retail and/or mail order partners.
 Your out-of-pocket costs may be higher if you use non-preferred pharmacies.
 If a pharmacy is out of network with your Part D plan, you may be responsible for the full cost of your drugs.
-Beneficiaries who qualify for the Low-Income Subsidy (LIS) face low out-of-pocket drug costs regardless of a pharmacy’s preferred status.
+Beneficiaries who qualify for Medicare “Extra Help”, also known as the Part D Low-Income Subsidy (LIS) and assists Medicare beneficiaries with limited income and resources in paying for their Medicare prescription drug costs, have lower out-of-pocket drug costs regardless of a pharmacy’s preferred status.
 Keep in mind you cannot use drug discount coupons and your Part D plan together.
 If you fill prescriptions with a drug discount coupon, the costs will not count toward your Part D spending thresholds.

 3. Your Plan’s Annual Deductible

 The Medicare Part D deductible is the amount you must pay for your prescription drugs before your plan begins to pay.
+The Part D deductible can vary by plan, but Medicare sets the allowed maximum.
+Some plans have a $0 deductible.
+In 2024, the maximum allowed deductible for any Part D plan is $545.
+The maximum allowed deductible for any Part D plan will go up to $590 in 2025.
 However, not all drugs are subject to the deductible.
 For example, in some plans, the deductible may only apply to tier 2 or 3 drugs or higher.
-The amount of the Part D deductible can vary by plan, but Medicare dictates a maximum.
-Some plans have a $0 deductible.
-In 2024, the maximum allowed deductible for any Part D plan is $545.

 4. The Coverage Phases You Enter Throughout the Year